os-cau/cau-repl/docs/index.md

 > **This project is in a very early stage: expect bugs.**

 As of today, testing was exclusively on Linux.
-While the code is intended to be OS agnostic, there will certainly be issues if you run it on Windows (it might run fine on the WSL, though).
+While the code is intended to be OS-agnostic, there will certainly be issues if you run it on Windows (it might run fine on the WSL, though).
 Pull requests for compatibility are welcome!

 Testing of the MyCoRe plugin was until now conducted only in a Tomcat environment.